riley-research/GlyCounter/README.md

 ## Ynaught

 Calculates and extracts Y-ions and/or glycan neutral losses from database searched data.
-Accepts a formatted .txt PSMs file with the headers "Spectrum", "Charge", "Peptide", "Total Glycan Composition", "Observed M/Z", and "Assigned Modifications"; a glycan masses .txt with headers "Glycan" and "Mass"; and a .raw file.
+Accepts a formatted .txt or .tsv PSMs file with the headers "Spectrum", "Charge", "Peptide", "Total Glycan Composition", "Observed M/Z", and "Assigned Modifications"; a glycan masses .txt with headers "Glycan" and "Mass"; and a .raw or .mzml file.
 Additional csv files can be uploaded with custom Y-ions or neutral losses (Headers "Mass" and "Description").

 ### Output Files

 #### GlyCounter_YionSignal.txt

-Shows the intensity for each selected Y-ion in each spectrum
+Shows the intensity for each selected Y-ion in each spectrum.
+The IonsFound column contains a list of Y-ions formatted as "m/z value, description:charge states;".

 #### GlyCounter_YionSummary.txt